holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 A little side note: why all of those named variables?
 For couple of reasons: naming things (to provide extended description), and also, if you were to use [property based testing](https://techblog.holidaycheck.com/post/2017/07/25/property-based-testing-in-javascript) here, it would be as easy as applying the input generator function instead of those numbers.
 Tests are also code - they should be easy to refactor.

 _"OK, but it's a simple game, thus simple rules and simple tests."_ - you might say.
 Well… yes, and no (see my story up above).
-Fair enough, let's take something that nobody knows, but you.
-Let's say you just ivented a new, groundbreaking, state-of-the-art hashing algorithm.
-Nobody knows how it is working, besides you.
-On top of that, you would also like to share that knowledge, open source it, make it the new standard in IT security.
-How would you pass the message?
-By providing all possible results of hashed input data?
-Do you think, the end user would know how it works?
-No - absolutely not.

-Instead, what you need to provide, using tests, is a step by step, information what is happening under the hood.
-As I don't have a new hashing function up my sleeve, I will use an even more, easy to understand, example: a form, on a page.
-Let's sayt this is how it should work:
+Fair enough, let's take something that nobody knows, but you and your team - a part of the application you're developing, say, a form on a page.
+Here is how it could work:

 > As a user when I click the submit button:
 >